garretfick/garretfick.github.io/_posts/2017-03-20-setting-october-cms-environment-vagrant-and-heroku.md

 ## Get the Vagrantbox (Scotchbox)

 Open a terminal window.
-Execute the follwing to create directory for your project and then clone the scotchbox repository into the directory.
+Execute the following to create directory for your project and then clone the scotchbox repository into the directory.